Immersive-Labs-Sec/nimbuspwn/README.md

 ````

 # Detection
 To aid detection of this specific poc we have released a sigma rule.
-It should be noted that this sigma rule is specific to our poc code and may not detect all possible exloit attempts.
+It should be noted that this sigma rule is specific to our poc code and may not detect all possible exploit attempts.

 # License